 The main aim of awarding damages is to place the right holders in the same situation as they would have been in, in the absence of the infringement.
 Nowadays, however, infringers’ profits (unjust enrichment) often appear to be substantially higher than the actual damage incurred by the right holder.
 In such cases, it could be considered whether the courts should have the power to grant damages commensurate with the infringer’s unjust enrichment, even if they exceed the actual damage incurred by the right holder.
 Equally, there could be a case for making greater use of the possibility to award damages for other economic consequences and moral damages.

-The Commission in its Staff Working Document recognised that the recovery of profits unlawfully made by an infringer was a new concept in many EU Member States and that in this respect Article 13 was being implemented in a variety of different ways, some of which effectively capped such an assessment at the level of damage suffered by the rightholder, which would render any assessment of the profits made by the infringer pointless.
+In its Staff Working Document, the Commission recognised that the recovery of profits unlawfully made by an infringer was a new concept in many EU Member States and that, in this respect, Article 13 was being implemented in a variety of different ways, some of which effectively capped such an assessment at the level of damage suffered by the rights holder, which would render any assessment of the profits made by the infringer pointless.
 However, even without involving the Court of Justice, national courts of different EU Member States have moved towards accepting that these two bases for assessment should be regarded as alternatives, with neither having any bearing on the other.

-As recovering the infringer’s profits becomes a more popular approach, the courts are starting to clarify some of the issues that it raises, such as how to apportion profits in patent cases where the infringing process is part of a larger oneor the infringing goods do not correspond to the inventive concept underlying the patent that has been held to be infringed, and the extent to which the infringer’s overheads may be deducted.
+As recovering the infringer’s profits becomes a more popular approach, the courts are starting to clarify some of the issues that it raises, such as how to apportion profits in patent cases when the infringing process is part of a larger one, or the infringing goods do not correspond to the inventive concept underlying the patent that has been held to be infringed, and the extent to which the infringer’s overheads may be deducted.

 Constraints on enforcement of certain types of award as penalties

 As discussed above, one important advantage of arbitrating international intellectual property disputes is that the parties can specify in their arbitration agreement a particular approach to the calculation of damages.
-Whatever approach the arbitral tribunal takes to the assessment of damages it should be mindful of the issue of enforceability under Article V(2)(b) of the New York Convention, under which enforcement of an arbitral award can be refused if the recognition or enforcement of the award would be contrary to the public policy of the country in which enforcement is sought.
-There is thus a concern that the enforcement of an award that can be characterised as a penalty, for example, because it is for pre-established, or ‘statutory’, damages, out of all proportion to the scale of the infringement, or it has been enhanced on grounds of ‘wilful’ infringement, may not be enforced in a country that does not allow for penal awards of damages, even if the award is in accordance with the applicable law as chosen by the parties.
-While such a concern is real and should be addressed, one should perhaps not overstate it, as in practice, certain jurisdictions that have a ‘rule’ against penalties have not necessarily, at least in relation to contractual penalties, been prepared to characterise it as a rule that is so fundamental as to constitute ‘public policy’ for the purposes of Article V(2)(b) of the New York Convention.
+Whatever approach the arbitral tribunal takes to the assessment of damages, it should be mindful of the issue of enforceability under Article V(2)(b) of the New York Convention, under which enforcement of an arbitral award can be refused if the recognition or enforcement of the award would be contrary to the public policy of the country in which enforcement is sought.
+There is thus a concern that the enforcement of an award that can be characterised as a penalty, for example, because it has been enhanced on grounds of ‘wilful’ infringement, may not be enforced in a country that does not allow for penal awards of damages, even if the award is in accordance with the applicable law as chosen by the parties.
+Although this concern is real and should be addressed, one should perhaps not overstate it as, in practice, certain jurisdictions that have a ‘rule’ against penalties have not necessarily been prepared, at least in relation to contractual penalties, to characterise it as a rule that is so fundamental as to constitute ‘public policy’ for the purposes of Article V(2)(b) of the New York Convention.

 Trevor Cook is a partner at Wilmer Cutler Pickering Hale and Dorr LLP.